HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 #### Twitter

-And finally, I wanted to look at one further down the list: Twitter:
+And finally, I wanted to look at one further down the list: Twitter.

 {{ figure_markup(
   image="third-parties-twitter-main-thread-impact.png",